What is 2.2275 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 22275 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 22275 are: 1 3 5 9 11 15 25 27 33 45 55 75 81 99 135 165 225 275 297 405 495 675 825 891 1485 2025 2475 4455 7425 22275